-L. OTHER RULES OF APPEAL.
+M. OTHER APPELLATE RULES.

-Except as modified by this section, the California Rules of Court on Appeals to the Superior Court (commencing with Rule 8.700) apply to the Appellate Division.
-Any applications involving matters pending before the Appellate Division shall be presented to the designated presiding judge of the assigned panel for the case involved, or, in the absence of such designation, the Presiding Judge of the Appellate Division.
-(Effective 7/1/2004, as amended 1/1/2013)
+Except as modified by the Appellate Division Local Rules herein, the California Rules of Court (commencing with rule 8.800 et seq.) apply to the Appellate Division.
+Any applications involving matters pending before the Appellate Division shall be presented to the designated presiding judge of the assigned panel for the case involved.
+In the absence of such designation or unavailability of the respective assigned panel presiding judge, such applications shall be presented to the Presiding Judge of the Appellate Division.

+(Effective 7/1/24, as amended 04/01/2024)